marianamend3s/marianamend3s/README.md

 # 👋 Intro
 I'm an iOS developer based in Portugal 🇵🇹
-My journey with iOS development started in 2019, as a [TechDojo](https://careers.talkdesk.com/us/en/student) at [Talkdesk](https://www.talkdesk.com/), and worked there from 2019 to late 2021.
+My journey with iOS development started in 2019, as a Tech Dojo at Talkdesk, and worked there from 2019 to late 2021.
 Then I was part of an amazing iOS team at Farfetch.
 Now I'm an iOS developer at Sky 🚀 and loving it!

 ## 💻 Technologies I work with